 Andy Coates works from a workshop and gallery, called Cobwebcrafts, beside the river Waveney in Beccles, Suffolk, where he produces predominantly decorative objects for the home.

-Paul Coker is one of only a select few full-time professional Ornamental and Rise Engine Turners.
+Paul Coker is one of only a select few full-time professional Ornamental and Rose Engine Turners.
 Much of his work is physically quite small but can be very elaborate and intricate sometimes taking months to complete, for example the chess sets he is noted for.

 “Artist Woodturner, Teacher and Demonstrator – creator of ‘Sea Flower’ internationally recognised multiple rim vessels.
 I have taught students from over thirty countries and travelled the UK, Ireland, USA, Canada, France & Luxembourg demonstrating my techniques” says Melvyn Firmager.